giulong/spectrum/docs/README.md

 ### Chromium Based

-As explained in [Start browser in a specified location](https://www.selenium.dev/documentation/webdriver/browsers/chrome/#start-browser-in-a-specified-location){:target="_blank"}, you can provide the path to any Chromium based browser in the `binary` capability:
+As explained in [Start browser in a specified location](https://www.selenium.dev/documentation/webdriver/browsers/chrome/#start-browser-in-a-specified-location){:target="_blank"}, you can provide the path to any Chromium based browser in Chrome's `binary` capability:

 {% include copyCode.html %}